 Any medication they are on

 Before moving, make sure your new home is pet-friendly.
 Look for any possible toxic plants outside.
-Common trees like Apple & Cherry trees, if your dog likes to chew, are toxic.
-Some shrubs and flowers like Rhubarb, Winterberry Holly, Hydrangea & Hosta's are also toxic.
+Common trees like Apple & Cherry trees, if your dog likes to chew, are harmful.
+Some shrubs and flowers like Rhubarb, Winterberry Holly, Hydrangea & Hostas are also toxic.
 These examples are just some of the most common ones.

-This might sound silly, but make sure there are no secret holes in any rooms or the garage that lead outside of the house.
-Ease your pet into the new home by making it a little more familiar.
-Put their favorite objects like bowls, litter boxes, scratching post, in the areas they're used to.
-For example, if their bowls were in the kitchen in the old place, keep the bowls in the kitchen in the new place.
-If their litter box was in the bathroom, keep it in the bathroom in the new place.
+Ensure there are no secret holes in any rooms or the garage that lead outside the house.
+Ease your pet into the new home by making it more familiar.
+Put their favorite objects, like bowls, litter boxes, and scratching posts, in the areas they're used to.
+For example, if their bowls were in the kitchen in the old place, keep them in the kitchen in the new place.
+If their litter box was in the bathroom, keep it in the new place.

-Millions of pets go missing every year, make sure your pets have a collar with proper identification or are microchipped.
-Even better, place a tracking device on their collar in case they escape during the move.
+Millions of pets go missing every year.
+Make sure your pets have a collar with proper identification or are microchipped.
+Place a tracking device on their collar if they escape during the move.
 Most tracking devices are tracked from your cell phone now.
-If your indoor cat should escape, try placing their litter box outside, they have a great nose and this will help them find their way back.
+If your indoor cat should escape, try placing their litter box outside; they have a great nose, which will help them find their way back.

 Finally, if you're changing phone numbers, don't forget to update your pet's ID collar or any pet registry they may be part of.
 It's kind of a given, but when we're caught up in the massive to-do list that comes with moving, it's easy to overlook the obvious.

 A big move can be tricky with pets.
-There's already so much you have to plan, it's tough to fit their needs into the mix too.
+With so much to plan, it's tough to fit their needs into the mix, too.
 With a little preparation, you can ease them into the process and make the move as stress-free as possible.